 Doing a little every day will bring you a steady stream of new followers if you make it a part of your daily routine.

-Remember to clean your account first, then start following 50 or so users every day.
-Clean out inactive users every few days, and allow at least a four weeks before you unfollow any users who did not follow you back.
+Remember to clean your account first, then start following a small number of users every day and allow at least a four weeks before you unfollow any users who do not follow you back.

 This has been my routine for years now and has helped me build a Twitter following of over 150,000.